Souleymane Sawadogo

-Souleymane Sawadogo (born 1 November 1995) is a Burkinabé professional football player, who plays for French Championnat National 2 clubUS Granville.
+Souleymane Sawadogo (born 9 January 1993) is a Burkinabé professional football player, who plays for French Championnat National 2 club US Granville.

 Club career

 Sawadogo made his Ligue 2 debut with AJ Auxerre at 9 August 2013 against Nîmes Olympique.
 In 2014, he joined Clermont Foot.
 On 22 December he signed a 2 1/2-year contract with Greek Superleague club Levadiakos for an undisclosed fee.
 It was his first time in his career that will play in the highest level.
 On 14 April 2018, he scored with an astonishing effort helping his club to win 1-0 rivals Asteras Tripoli.
 It was his first goal with the club.

 Sawadogo returned to France with Gazélec Ajaccio in January 2020, and then moved to US Créteil-Lusitanos in June 2020.
 He was released at the end of the season, and spent six months without a club, before signing for US Granville in early February 2022.